Parent Engagement Grants Program

 A copy of the application form and submission details can be requested from the ACTBGA office by emailing admin@actbga.org.au

 The ACTBGA will recommend to the ACT Education Directorate which projects are to be funded.
-It is expected that endorsement of funding recommendations for PEP projects will be announced by the Minister for Education and Youth Affairs in November or December of each year, and most projects are scheduled to commence in the following year.
+It is expected that endorsement of funding recommendations for PEP projects will be announced by the Minister for Education and Youth Affairs in January-February 2025, and most projects scheduled to commence in the first half of 2025.

 The directorate will generate a Deed of Grant agreement between the successful recipient and ACT Government, which will require signing by the relevant legal entity for the recipient to accept the conditions of the grant.
 This agreement is then executed upon signing by the directorate.
 The ACTBGA will facilitate this process and recipients must not sign a contract or commence the project until the Deed of Grant has been fully executed.